-To maximize your potential, capacity and efficiency for Double Unders you must master its specific mobility, strength and skill demands.
-Renowned Functional Fitness Coach, Ben Bergeron, calls mobility, strength and skill the three-headed monster.
+To maximize your potential, capacity and efficiency for Double Unders you must master its specific mobility, strength and skill demands: the three-headed monster every athlete must conquer.
 Let’s take on the monster one “head” at a time.

 To execute Double Unders efficiently, an athlete needs to have mobile, strong calves.
 This means you must have the ability to repeatedly rebound without losing power or breaking down.
 Again, expressing torque through the Range of Motion is mobility.
 Developing the elastic qualities of the calves, ankles and feet is critical to expressing power, strength and eventually skill.

 Improving the elastic qualities of the calves can include: 1) stretches 2) rolling and smashing tissues and 3) reducing inflammation.

 The Elevated Achilles Stretch (below) targets lower on the calf to the heel cords and soleus.

 The Calf Stair Stretch (see below) can be easily done on a box, curb or stair and it targets the higher, outer muscle of the calf, while bending the knee targets lower on the calf and the deep muscle underneath.